maciekiwaniuk/portfolio/README.md

 - Animations on scroll are handled by [AOS library](https://michalsnik.github.io/aos/).
 - To show beatiful icons is used [iconify library](https://iconify.design/).
 - App got 100 score for accessibility in Google Chrome Lighthouse.
 - In application is used [cli-plugin-pwa](https://cli.vuejs.org/core-plugins/pwa.html#configuration).
-Website caches assets so there is possibility to visit app without internet connection.

 # Installation